Starting Dahlias Indoors from Seed – Don’t Be Intimidated!

 But, I shrugged it off because everyone starts somewhere, and truly, the gardening community is very welcoming and supportive at large.

-If it’s your first time starting dahlias indoors from seed, don’t be intimidated!
-I am happy and honored to help you through the ropes.
+If it’s your first time growing dahlias from seed, don’t be intimidated!
+I am happy and honored to help you through the process.

 When planted from seed, a dahlia sprout is bright green in color and tends to have two rounded, oblong leaves.
 You may see a fine line down the center of each leaf.
 These first leaves are the cotyledon.

-Once the true leaves grow, you may see more of a pointed and serrated edge to the leaves.
+Once the true leaves grow on your dahlia seedlings, you may see more of a pointed and serrated edge to the leaves.

 Sowing Dahlia Seeds Indoors